-There are many things you need to know before investing in land.
-The benefits can be substantial but only if you play your cards right.
+The benefits of investing in land can be substantial but only if you play your cards right.

 What are the benefits of investing in land?